 IPVanish proudly proclaims on their website to be “the world’s best VPN service.”
 That is a lofty claim with more Virtual Private Network (VPN) providers coming online every day; their network backs that up, but does the rest of the service?

-Having a reliable VPN is important for anyone accessing the internet today.
+Having a reliable VPN is vital for anyone accessing the internet today.
 Companies track your activity and sell it.
 Public internet hot-spots are ubiquitous, but they may not be safe to use.
 Governments may block what content you can access.
-Your own ISP may be putting artificial limits on your internet speed.
+Your ISP may be putting artificial limits on your internet speed.
 A reliable VPN can help protect against all of these.

-A VPN essentially acts like a tunnel out to the internet.
+A VPN essentially acts as a tunnel out to the internet.
 It will protect the internet traffic coming out from your computer or device from inspection by the ISP, but since it all goes through the VPN’s servers, if the VPN provider isn’t trustworthy you may be worse off.
 This is why “free” VPN services should be avoided.

 As a company, IPVanish was founded in 2013 as an offshoot of Highwinds network.
 This gives them their best edge and a claim that cannot be matched by many other VPN providers, that they own 95% of the equipment used.
 Other providers may need to rent servers, rack space, or internet connections to offer the large numbers of servers and IP addresses used for a VPN service.

 Since Highwinds offers other services, such as a content delivery network, they already have servers in place at many locations around the world and don’t need to rely on 3rd party providers.
 They were acquired by StackPath in 2017 and reaffirmed their privacy policies under the new management.
 It is important to note that their corporation is based in the United States.